Age needs one voice. Now it has:

 More about gadgets to help manage your medication from DLF

 If you don’t live on your own, and may need a method to tell your carer/relative that you need help when they’re in another part of your home you could consider a home pager.

 They are available with a portable pendant worn by the user and pager worn by the carer.

 If the user presses the button on the pendant the pager bleeps or vibrates to alert the carer, even if they’re in the garden.
 If you do live on your own consider a telecare alarm system or autodialler.

-More about home alarms and pagers
+More about home alarms and pagers from the DFL website